The Yellowstone Rock Factory

 CREDITS: The two photos of Minerva Terrace are by Don Forsyth; all other photos on this page are by Bruno Giletti.

-IN THE GUIDEBOOK: To learn about where both geyserite and travertine are forming in Yellowstone, see pages 63 and 291 of the fourth edition.
+IN THE GUIDEBOOK: To learn about where both geyserite and travertine are forming in Yellowstone, see pages 63 and 291 of the fifth edition.

 Revised August 23, 2013.
 All Rights Reserved.